From Kailāsa to Kataragama:

 Sri Lanka's Indigenous Wanniya-laeto: A Case History

 Kataragama: The Mystery Shrine

 LankaBhumi.org map of Lanka with links to sacred sites|

 Murugan.org the Murugan Bhakti resource website

 Palani.org website of Arulmigu Dandayudhapani Swami Temple, Palani

-Tiruchendur.org official website of Śrī Subrahmanya Swami Temple, Tiruchendur
+Tiruchendur.org website of Śrī Subrahmanya Swami Temple, Tiruchendur